Back to news

 The System Architecture

 The reports describe a system said to lean on three ideas working together: hierarchical planning, learned recovery, and persistent state management.
 (We could not tie this exact three-part design to any named DeepMind system, so treat the architecture as described rather than confirmed.)
-One detail worth flagging: some accounts call the system "Project Astra," but that name actually belongs to DeepMind's universal AI assistant prototype, not a coding agent, so that label appears to be a mix-up.
+One detail worth flagging: some accounts call the system "Project Astra," but that name actually belongs to DeepMind's universal AI assistant prototype (opens in a new tab), not a coding agent, so that label appears to be a mix-up.

 Hierarchical planning is the part that breaks a big goal, say, "build user authentication for this web app", into a tree of smaller jobs, each with its own definition of done and a way to roll back.
 The twist over older approaches is that the plan reportedly keeps changing as the work unfolds, instead of being fixed up front.
 When a subtask fails, the system is said to back up to the last solid branching point and try a different route.